kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 </div>
 {% endprism %}

-So, everything works as follows...
+The divs that end in "Id" are buttons that run one of the mouse events while the divs that end in "Content" contain the  product images that appear on the mouse events.

-1. In the HTML, the divs that end in "Id" are buttons that react to the mouseevents.  of`forEachTest.js`, a test is created for ES5's `forEach` method.
+So on page load, everything works as follows...

-2. Modernizr runs this test on page-load.
+1. Inside `forEachTest.js`, Modernizr tests for the existence of `forEach` in the browser.
-3. If the test finds `forEach` in the browser, do the "yep" part of the code and run just the scroll code in `app.js`.
+2. If `forEach` exists, the "yep" part of the code runs and loads `app.js` into the browser.
-4. If the test does NOT find `forEach` in the browser, do the "nope" part of the code in `app.js`...add the polyfill code, then run `app.js`.
+3. If `forEach` does NOT exist, the "nope" part of the code runs and adds both the polyfill code and `app.js` into the browser.
-5. `app.js` contains a `ScrollContent.buildScrolls()` method that takes each item in the array and concatenates it to create two text strings.
+4. When one of the divs ending in id receives one of the mouse events, the `ScrollContent.buildScrolls()` method in `app.js` runs.
-6. Each array item gets concanated as a text string twice inside of `buildScrolls`: once to text string that targets the element
+5. `ScrollContent.buildScrolls()` takes an array of text strings and for each item in the array, it creates two text strings with concatenation.